Scriptor/pharen/reference.markdown

 {% highlight clojure %}
 (def colors ["blue" "orange" "red" "green"])
-(def planets
-    {"smallest" "Mercury",
+(def planets {"smallest" "Mercury",
               "gaseous" ["Jupiter" "Saturn" "Uranus" "Neptune"]})

 (print (:colors 2))
 (print (:planets "smallest"))
 (print (:planets "gaseous" 0))
 {% endhighlight %}
 The above will print red, Mercury, and Jupiter.
-In the last line, multiple arguments are passed to access nested data.
+In the last line, multiple arguments are passed to access nested elements.
 It is the equivalent of `$planets["gaseous"][0]` in PHP.

 List access can also be done directly on literals, unlike in PHP.